Net-Advantage/TechTrek/docs/Overview.md

 The official docs for .NET Aspire is here: https://learn.microsoft.com/en-gb/dotnet/aspire/

+The Github repo is at: https://github.com/dotnet/aspire

+More updated samples are here: https://github.com/dotnet/aspire-samples

 Things to learn:
 - What is service discovery?
 - How to structure the application?